Frequently Asked Questions

 How does the 48hr scheduling guarantee work?

-White Glove guarantees that we will find you a scheduling inspection slot within 48 hours of you requesting to schedule an inspection.
+White Glove guarantees that we will find you a scheduling inspection slot within 48 hours, starting on the next calendar day, of you requesting to schedule an inspection.
 With the high demands for availability, attorney review periods, fast turn around times, scheduling conflicts, and more - We guarantee we will find you an inspection time within that 48 hour window.

 If we can not find you a time we will give you a $50.00 discount.